-- Have you as a PI within the last 5 years received any funding over 1 mil. from DFF or other sources for the activities related to the present application? - If yes: Specify grant over 1 mil. (max 10).
-Describe the results of the grant and the grant's relation to the proposed project (max 1000 characters) - Have you as a PI within the last 5 years received any funding over 1 mil. from DFF or other sources for the activities not related to the present application? - If yes: Specify grant over 1 mil. (max 10).
-Describe the results of the grant and the grant's relation to the proposed project (max 1000 characters) - Describe the scientific and management aspects of the project, if you have received a grant from other sources
+- Have you as a PI within the last 5 years received any funding over 1 mil.
+DKK from DFF or other sources for the activities related to the present application?
+If yes: Specify grants over 1 mil.
+DKK (max 10).
+Describe the results of the grant and the grant's relation to the proposed project (max 1000 characters) - Have you as a PI within the last 5 years received any funding over 1 mil.
+DKK from DFF or other sources for the activities not related to the present application?
+If yes: Specify grant over 1 mil.
+DKK (max 10).
+Describe the results of the grant and the grant's relation to the proposed project (max 1000 characters) - · Describe the professional and management aspects of the project, if you have received a grant from other sources